edgedb/edgedb/docs/stdlib/objects.rst

             required readonly link __type__ -> schema::ObjectType;
         }

-    Some subtypes may override the ``id`` property, but only to validate UUID generation functions.
-Currently, these include
+    Subtypes may override the ``id`` property, but only with a valid UUID generation function.
+Currently, these are
     :eql:func:`uuid_generate_v1mc` and :eql:func:`uuid_generate_v4`.